grantseltzer/blog/content/recipes/miami-rolls.md

 - Egg wash again and sprinkle dried onion flakes on top.

+- Bake for 20 minutes, placing a sheet of tin foil on top half way through to reduce browning while the roll bakes.

-- Bake for 21 minutes or until nice and brown on top.
+- Let cool for 5 minutes before eating.
 ```

 ![miamis](/miami_rolls.jpg)